celo-org/celo-monorepo/packages/sdk/connect/readme.md

 # @celo/connect

 *Connect to the Celo Blockchain.*  `Connection` provides the core of what you need to interact with Celo blockchain.
-The Core Difference between it and ContractKit is that it provides zero Contract Wrappers, and therefore leaves out convenience methods for example  for setting FeeCurrency, or getting configs
+The Core Difference between it and ContractKit is that it provides zero Contract Wrappers, and therefore leaves out convenience methods for example for setting FeeCurrency, or getting configs.

 ## Examples